6 Natural Ways To Avoid The Afternoon Slump & Achieve All-Day Energy

-While it might take some practice to make this part of your daily routine, there’s an easy trick: set an alarm on your phone or computer for every half hour.
-Every time the alarm goes off, try a new physical activity, whether it’s some light stretching, a walk around the office, rolling your shoulders back and forth, or simply standing up while talking on the phone.
+While it might take some practice to make this part of your daily routine, there’s an easy trick; set an alarm on your phone or computer to alert you every half hour.
+Each time the alarm goes off, try a new physical activity whether it’s some light stretching, a walk around the office, rolling your shoulders back and forth, or simply standing up while talking on the phone.

 Movement will also help to balance blood sugar levels, improve circulation, and get your oxygen and energy flowing.